Road Tripping Western Australia, Part Two

-Sue done a great job passing two of them.
+Sue did a great job passing two of them.

-On reaching the town of Newman we stocked up on food but decided we didn’t really like the feel of the town to stay in so carried on South in search of somewhere to park up for the night.
+On reaching the town of Newman we stocked up on food but decided we didn’t really like the feel of the town to stay in so carried on South in search of somewhere to stay overnight.

 About 10 miles on from Newman we saw a sign by the side of the road marking the Tropic of Capricorn.

-We couldn’t resist the photo opportunity so we parked the camper in the bush off the side of the highway and went over to take some pictures.
+We couldn’t resist the photo opportunity so we parked the camper in the bush off the side of the highway and went over to take some photos.